 No matter your allowance credo, the Mydoh app has you covered with flexible features.
 You decide if kids get paid every week without having to complete any tasks, if they only get paid for completing tasks, or a mix of both.
 Dealer’s choice.

 The Weekly Allowance feature lets you set up a fixed amount of money to automatically pay your kids each week, and you can change the amount anytime you want.
 With this feature, you can pay your kids without requiring them to complete any tasks, but you can if you want to.
 Weekly Allowance can be used in combination with assigned Tasks.

 The Task feature lets you set up and manage a list of recurring chores or one-off jobs for your kids to complete in order to get paid.
 You can choose from a list of pre-set tasks, or create a new one from scratch.

 For a one-off task, enter the due date and the payment amount for that particular task.
 If the task is a recurring chore or job, like making their bed every morning or taking the trash out once a week, select which days of the week your child is required to do it.

 Kids can see what tasks have been assigned to them, how much they’ll get paid for each one, and how much they’ve earned so far based on the tasks they’ve already completed.
 When your child finishes an assigned task, they need to mark it as complete in the app.

 Parents can keep track of each child’s progress, if they’re trending to complete their assigned tasks on time, or if they need to be

 nagged reminded.
-When your kid marks a task as complete, you get a notification and must confirm the task is, in fact, complete.
+When your kid marks a task as complete, you get a notification.
 So make sure you check under the bed, lest they outsmart you.

 Every Saturday is payday.
 The app will automatically transfer the money from your Mydoh Parent Wallet to your child’s account.
 Unfortunately, you cannot change Payday to suit your own needs or preferences.
 You get what you get, and you don’t get upset!